castorway/remind-me/README.md

 # RemindMe

-A website for easily setting and accessing reminders.
+A website for easily setting and accessing reminders, with authentication and SMS notifications.

 Made for an AlbertaSat Ground-Station Software Kickoff Project.